Harold P. Burdick: Career

-Burdick was a print journalist for 15 years, working for the Associated Press in the eastern United States and as a reporter, feature editor, and city editor atThe Seattle Times.
+Burdick was a print journalist for 15 years, working for the Associated Press in the eastern United States and as a reporter, feature editor, and city editor at The Seattle Times.
 His other newspaper roles included editorial writer, drama and music critic, art editor, and being in charge of Sunday magazines and rotogravure sections.

 When he lived in Seattle, Burdick was the director of the Wilkes Stock Company.
 He also was director and stage manager of a Vancouver, British Columbia, stock company.
 Burdick's work on stage included performing in Anniversary Waltz, The Apple Cart, Auntie Mame, Calculated Risk, Death of a Salesman, The Ivory Branch, and Solid Gold Cadillac.

 Burdick's radio debut occurred in 1932, when he was master of ceremonies for a broadcast of the NBC Spotlight Revue during a broadcast from the Seattle Auto Show.
 He became a newscaster at KOMO radio in Seattle, and while there he began a series, Do You Believe in Ghosts?
 The program's sponsors had Burdick move to San Francisco to continue the series there.
 His other radio creations included Night Editor, in which he starred for 12 years, beginning on KPO on September 12, 1934.
 He also wrote Dr. Kate, a soap opera on which he and his wife, Cornelia, acted.

 Burdick wrote for the television version of Night Editor and portrayed Judge Grant on the TV soap opera The Edge of Night.

 Burdick also wrote short stories for magazines, and "true stories of the sea".